-Trinity College of Florida provides access for students to the Internet through local logins in the Library and PC Lab.
+Trinity College of Florida provides access for students to the Internet through local logins in the Library.
 There are also wireless access points for students with mobile devices.
-Access to either of these is possible by signing an acceptable use policy which provides guidelines to the students.
-In addition, a local user name will be given for each student at registration so that they may login at the PC Lab and Library.
-It is encouraged that students have their own USB thumb drive to transport and backup their data from PC to PC.
+Access to either of these is possible by signing an acceptable use policy that provides guidelines to the students.
+Also, a local username will be given for each student at registration so that they may log in to the Learning Center and Library.
+It is encouraged that students have their USB thumb drive to transport and backup their data from PC to PC.
 However, Google for higher education does provide a cloud service to each user where you can also back data up.